Special Education and Related Services

 Inclusive education significantly contributes to the educational experience of all children in many ways.
 Special educators, educational specialists, and other support personnel recommended for the education of integrated students with disabilities enrich classrooms by working with all students.
 The instructional teams in schools are expanded by the participation of multidisciplinary personnel made available by special education and enable new teaching and learning experiences in classrooms for all students.
 Inclusive education enriches the diversity in classroom learning communities providing all students expanded opportunities for better understanding the world, those around them, and themselves.

-Over the many years the school district has developed and implemented inclusive practices, academic outcomes for students with disabilities have become stronger.
+Over the many years the school district has developed and implemented inclusive practices, and academic outcomes for students with disabilities have become stronger.
 During the same period of time, the overall achievement of students throughout the district has consistently been excellent.

 Special Education Programs